History of Galveston, Texas: Storm of 1900

 On September 8, 1900, the island was struck by a devastating hurricane.
 Even post-Hurricane Katrina, this event holds the record as the United States' deadliest natural disaster.
 In the early morning of September 8, high surf, despite prevailing winds out of the north, heralded the oncoming storm.
 By noon, low-lying areas near the Gulf and the city's bayside flooded, and the winds increased.
 Near 4 p.m., a storm surge approximately 15 ft high slammed into the coast.
 Wind speeds reached approximately 125 mph (an estimate, since the anemometer was blown off the U.S. Weather Bureau building).
 Isaac Cline was the bureau's chief meteorologist.
 An account of the events surrounding the hurricane, based on his records, is given in Isaac's Storm by Erik Larson.
 The city was devastated, and an estimated 6,000 to 12,000 people on the island were killed.
+The disaster did not even spare the buried dead; a number of coffins, including reportedly that of actor-playwright Charles Francis Coghlan who had died in Galveston the previous year, were washed out of the local cemetery to sea by the tidal storm surge.
 After the storm, the city decided to shore up its defenses against future storms by constructing a permanent concrete seawall along a large portion of the beachfront (1902–1904).
 The entire grade of the city was raised some 17 ft behind the wall to several feet near the Bay (1904–1910).